outsidedav/swift/apple_development.md

  ![Developer types](images/IBM_Cloud_icon.png "IBM Cloud")

 The developer capabilities that are built in to {{site.data.keyword.cloud_notm}} align to various skill sets, and provide one platform to produce, deliver, run, and manage your app.
-For example, from the cognitive app that is mentioned, the following {{site.data.keyword.cloud_notm}} are of interest:
+For example, from the cognitive app that is mentioned, the following {{site.data.keyword.cloud_notm}} capabilities are of interest:

 * The [**{{site.data.keyword.cloud_notm}} Developer Experience**](https://console.bluemix.net/docs/overview/dev-journey.html#dev-journey) is not a service, but rather is a set of capabilities on {{site.data.keyword.cloud_notm}} that helps digital and Cloud Native developers to start building production-ready apps.
 It includes automatic provisioning of services, and "one-click" deployment to a devops toolchain.